Skip to main content

 (F) Documentation requirements:

-(1) A chartered program shall maintain all documentation required in this rule for the duration of the current cycle and two previous charter cycles.
+(1) A chartered program shall maintain all documentation required in this rule for the duration of the current and previous charter cycles.
 Revocation or voluntary surrender of a charter does not alleviate a chartered program of this requirement.

 (2) In the event of charter or classification voluntary surrender or revocation, the chartered program shall maintain all documentation required in this rule for six years from the date of the voluntary surrender or revocation.